MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/index.md

 is a Julia package for doing symbolic second quantization mainly targeted at quantum chemistry methods, such as post Hartree-Fock methods.

-To install the package, run
+To install the package open a Julia terminal, type a `]` to open the package mode, then write `add SpinAdaptedSecondQuantization` to install.

 ```julia
 (v1.8) pkg> add SpinAdaptedSecondQuantization